guyfreund/israeli-law-graph/README.md

 - `error.py`: Contains all error handling functions.
 - `errors.json`: The errors file, contains 5 different types errors and is being built during runtime.
 - `law_graph_logs.log`: The log file.
 The program logs to this file during runtime.
 - `requirements.txt`: The requirements file.
-To install all the program's dependencies run: `pip install -r requirements.txt`.
 - `validate_class_uniqueness.py`: Validates that all class's elements can be 1to1 identified.
 - `validate_graph.py`: Validates the graph correctness.

+## Running the Program:
+1. Install Python (version>=3.9.0)
+2. # TODO: Add Neo4j installation insturctions.
+3. Run: `pip install -r requirements.txt`
+4. # TODO: Add running the program instructions (in the main way out of the 3 possible).